1vanchuck/party-legend-terms.github.io-/Privacy_Policy.md

 ## 9. Your Rights & Choices

 ### You Have the Right To:
-- ✅ **Access:** View all data stored in the App (Settings → Manage People)
+- ✅ **Access:** View all data stored in the App (Settings → Manage Players)
 - ✅ **Delete:** Uninstall the App to delete all local data
-- ✅ **Opt-Out:** You cannot opt out of analytics without deleting the App
-- ✅ **Modify:** Change player names, settings, age verification anytime
+- ✅ **Modify:** Change player names, settings, preferences anytime
 - ✅ **Cancel Subscriptions:** Manage in Apple ID Account Settings

 ### How to Delete Your Data:
-1. Delete individual players: Settings → Manage People → Delete
+1. Delete individual players: Settings → Manage Players → Delete
 2. Delete all data: Uninstall the App from your device

 **Note:** Uninstalling the App does NOT cancel subscriptions.
 You must cancel separately in Apple ID settings.